yeshwanthkattta/Hunter_Showdown/README.md

 The internet can help you learn Verilog.

+### Debugging

+Assert `*passed` and/or `*failed` using, e.g., ` || *cyc_cnt > 50`, to limit simulation for testing.

+### VIZ

+Contestants are encouraged to use VIZ for debugging.
+Documentation is available in the Makerchip IDE.
+Custom VIZ features, however should be disabled in your final submission.
+Obstructive VIZ may result in disqualification.

 ### Seeking Help

 Seek help in Slack.
 Help others.
 A bit of competition can add to the fun, but the spirit of the competition is collaboration and community building.